-At a national level, national and regional governments can improve the delivery of healthcare services by focusing on:
+At a national level, there is an opportunity to improve the delivery of healthcare services, EU-IPFF calls upon national and regional governments to:

-Raising awareness of IPF amongst healthcare professionals and primary care practitioners to improve the recognition of early signs and symptoms.
+Raise awareness of IPF amongst healthcare professionals to improve the recognition of early signs and symptoms.

-Ensuring the implementation of IPF guidelines within the country.
+Ensure the implementation of IPF guidelines.

-Supporting collaboration with relevant European Reference Networks and networking excellence at national level, to better connect primary and secondary care and foster early diagnosis and timely access to treatment.
+Support collaboration and networking excellence at national and European levels (e.g. European Reference Networks), to better connect primary and secondary care and foster early diagnosis and timely access to treatment.

-Promoting multi-disciplinary care and recognition of specialised nurses at national level.
+Promote multi-disciplinary care and recognition of the role of specialised nurses at the national level.

-Recognising the burden and financial impact of IPF on patients and their families, and ensure access to non-pharmacological treatment, especially oxygen therapy.
+Recognise the burden and financial impact of IPF on patients and families, and ensure access to non-pharmacological treatment.

-Providing access to palliative care to all IPF patients.
+Provide access to palliative care to all patients with IPF.

-Encouraging the development of local support groups, given their role in providing patients with information and peer support.
+Encourage the development of local support groups, given their role in providing patients with information and peer support.

-The EU-IPFF is committed to working with all stakeholders to ensure that action on rare diseases remains a priority area at European and national level and support exchange of knowledge to guarantee that people with IPF have access to fair, equal and continuous quality care regardless of where they live in Europe.
+The EU-IPFF is committed to working with all stakeholders to ensure that action on rare diseases remains a priority area at the European and national level and support exchange of knowledge to guarantee that people with IPF have access to fair, equal and continuous quality care regardless of where they live in Europe.